Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Problem Formulation

 We consider a model controller who deploys a high-value neural network and may use trusted infrastructure (\eg hardware-backed enclaves or TEEs) to manage access keys during normal operation. \codename is designed to complement such platform-level protections by ensuring that, even if the locked model itself is leaked outside these environments, it remains unusable without the \emph{key}.

-The attacker seeks to acquire a complete copy of the locked neural-network model under the control of the model controller.
+The adversary seeks to acquire a complete copy of the locked neural-network model under the control of the model controller.
 Possession of such a model enables various abuses, such as monetizing it through unauthorized commercial services or generating adversarial examples~\cite{goodfellow2014explaining,yuan2019adversarial} against the model owner's legitimate offerings.
 The focus of our work is to endow model usage control with \emph{adaptability} during model evolution, as defined in Section~\ref{sec:introduction}, so that this protection persists across continual updates.
 Access keys themselves can be managed and released by hardware-assisted mechanisms~\cite{chakraborty2020hardware} or TEE-based systems~\cite{sun2023shadownet,wang2024corelocker}, which we treat as trusted components responsible for key storage and release.

-\paragraph{Attacker capabilities} The attacker is given \emph{white-box} access to the leaked locked model: they can inspect and manipulate all weight parameters, and they know the exact network architecture used during training.
-This represents a conservative assumption that favors the attacker and is realistic, since most industrial systems adopt well-published DNN designs with proven performance.
-The attacker may also perform arbitrary post-processing on the leaked model, including fine-tuning, distillation, pruning, or inserting adapters, using their own compute resources.
+\paragraph{Adversary capabilities} The adversary is given \emph{white-box} access to the leaked locked model: they can inspect and manipulate all weight parameters, and they know the exact network architecture used during training.
+This represents a conservative assumption that favors the adversary and is realistic, since most industrial systems adopt well-published DNN designs with proven performance.
+The adversary may also perform arbitrary post-processing on the leaked model, including fine-tuning, distillation, pruning, or inserting adapters, using their own compute and a limited budget of in-distribution data.
+They are free to combine this data with the leaked locked model in any way they choose.

-We assume the attacker has only limited access to valid training data drawn from the same distribution as the original training data; otherwise, they could simply train a competitive model themselves.
-However, they are free to combine this limited data with the leaked locked model in any way they choose.
 We do \emph{not} consider attacks that compromise the underlying hardware or TEE itself (\eg breaking the enclave or extracting keys from a hardware root of trust); such attacks are orthogonal to our goal and are typically addressed by the platform-security layer.
 Under this threat model, \codename aims to ensure that the leaked model remains practically unusable without the \emph{key}, even under white-box access and adaptive post-processing.